Cool Things To Do in Koblenz in 1 Day

 Koblenz seems to be the ideal day trip, whether you are based in Cologne, Frankfurt or Luxembourg.
 Due to its relatively small size, the city on the Rhine and Mosel river is ideal to be explored by foot without any need to rush from one place to another by car.

-It’s also the best way to slow down and enjoy the cosy (wine) atmosphere of Koblenz.
+It’s also the best way to slow down and enjoy the cozy (wine) atmosphere of Koblenz.

 Whether you just go for one day or a weekend, I want to share with you my favorite things to do in Koblenz, Germany.